dongyongzhou/document/skill/professional/git.md

 ###3.6 Removing Files

-To remove a file from Git, you have to remove it from your tracked files (more accurately, remove it from your staging area) and then commit.
-The git rm command does that and also removes the file from your working directory so you don’t see it as an untracked file next time around.

-If you modified the file and added it to the index already, you must force the removal with the -f option.

-Another useful thing you may want to do is to keep the file in your working tree but remove it from your staging area.
-To do this, use the --cached option:
+Delete the file from working and staged space:

+    $ git rm [file]

+Delete the file being modified and staged from working working and staged space:

+    $ git rm [file] -f

+Delete the file only from staged space:

     $ git rm --cached [file]